 Jump to:

-Traditional egg salad usually uses a lot of mayo, which can end up feeling heavy and a bit plain.
-This Yumurta Salatası feels much lighter and homemade, perfect for everyday meals.
 You can mix it up depending on what you’ve got in the kitchen, and it still turns out great.
-It’s a good one to keep in the fridge for busy weekdays or to bring along to a picnic or potluck.
+It’s a great dish to keep in the fridge for busy weekdays or to bring along to a picnic or potluck.

 Ingredients You'll Need